 Are your parents getting older and having trouble managing their finances?
 If so, you may be able to help.
 Whether your parents have granted you authority over their finances or not, you can assist them in monitoring their credit.

-By helping your parents track their credit scores (or by monitoring them yourself), you can do your part to protect them from identity theft and financial losses.
-This article will take a closer look at how to monitor parents’ credit scores.
+Keeping an eye on your parents' credit scores isn't just about making sure they maintain good credit.
+Identity thieves often target older adults.
+By helping your parents track their credit scores, you can protect them from financial losses.
+This article will take a closer look at how to monitor parents' credit scores.

 How to monitor parents' credit scores